gmestanley/nintendo_translations/README.md

 The input method for these answers is pretty annoying and if you don't know the order of the characters you might have a hard time finding what you're looking for.
-I would suggest looking up a hiragana chart on Google images, since that's the order that the game uses.
+I would suggest looking up a Hiragana chart on your image provider of choice, since that's the order that the game uses.
 Also, what you won't find on those charts is that many Japanese characters can have a little mark that looks like a quotation mark after a character, like changing と to ど.
 The game puts all of these modified